 For more than 60 years our department has produced some of the best and brightest in the field of physical therapy and rehabilitation science.
-In all of our programs, we look for candidates with leadership skills, philanthropic interests, and a demonstrated dedication to the fields of physical therapy and rehabilitation science.
+In all of our programs, we look for candidates with leadership skills, philanthropic interests and a demonstrated dedication to the fields of physical therapy and rehabilitation science.

 Please select the program below that you are interested in.

-- DPT-PHD - Information is currently being updated.
+Please note that the DPT/PhD dual degree option information is currently being updated.
 If you have any questions, please email Dr. Jill Whitall - email@example.com

-Prospective applicants who have questions concerning the admissions requirements and application process are also welcome to attend a small-group information session conducted by the Director of Student Affairs.
+Prospective applicants who have questions concerning the admissions requirements and application process are also welcome to attend a small-group information session conducted by the Director of Student Services.
 Please contact us at least one week prior to your intended visit.

 Anatomy Lab Tours

 Wednesday, July 18, 2018 2:30 pm